readmeio/metrics-sdks/docs/python-django-setup.md

 ## Overview

-If you're a developer, it's super easy to send your API request data to ReadMe, so your team can get deep insights into your API's usage.
+If you're a developer it's a few small steps to send your API logs to [ReadMe](http://readme.com/) so your team can get deep insights into your API's usage with [ReadMe Metrics](https://readme.com/metrics).
 Here's an overview of how the integration works:

 * You install the `ReadMeMetrics` [Django](https://www.djangoproject.com/) Middleware and configure your Django app to use it.
 * You write a grouping function, which is used to tie each API request to the user or API key that initiated the request.